‘Celebrity Big Brother’ Casting: Six Celebrities Are Confirmed To Be Joining The Cast Of The ‘CBBUS’ House

 - Dog the Bounty Hunter, from the series of the same name.

 For the sake of full disclosure, Tiffany Pollard isn’t new to the Big Brother game.
-She played in the 2016 UK version and came in fourth.
+She played in the 2016 U.K. version and came in fourth.
 It will be interesting to see how she does this year with a whole new game.

-You can see that in this list, we have some very different personalities.
-That is what it takes to have fun and make life interesting for Celebrity Big Brother fans that tune in on live feeds to watch them 24/7.
-There are no clues floating about that may give a hint of the potential houseguests casting may be working with.
-As soon as we hear anything, you will be the first to know.
+You can see that in this list, fans will see some very different personalities.
+That is what it takes to have fun and make life interesting for the Celebrity Big Brother fans that tune into live feeds to watch them 24/7.
+There are no clues floating about that may give a hint of additional potential houseguests that casting may be working with.

 No matter who the remaining houseguests will be, there will be drama and chaos.
 After all, it is still Big Brother.
 Some of the fun for fans of Celebrity Big Brother will be to get to know the houseguests on a more personal level than they ever would have had the opportunity to.